microsoft/cobalt/docs/2_QUICK_START_GUIDE.md

 ## 2.1 Overview

 Cobalt is a tool for developers who are interested in reusing or contributing new cloud infrastructure as code patterns in template form.
 An actualized infrastructure as code pattern in Cobalt is called a *Cobalt Infrastructure Template* or *CIT* (/kɪt/).
 Cobalt Infrastructure Templates rely on *Terraform* as the scripting language of choice.

 You can get pretty creative and build your own custom CITs in order to use and/or contribute to Cobalt but we strongly recommend that you first complete this quick start guide.
 This guide is centered around our existing [*Azure Hello World CIT*](../infra/templates/az-hello-world/README.md) and should server as your first infrastructure deployment.
 In summary, completing this guide should be your first major step in familiarizing yourself with Cobalt and the CIT developer workflow.
-Happy templating!
+Happy templating! 😄

->> For more general overview of Cobalt, please visit our main page: [READ ME](../README.md)
+>> For a more general overview of Cobalt, please visit our main page: [READ ME](../README.md)

 ## 2.2 Goals and Objectives